jackhwolf/BadgerHacks2021-BuckysSmartPub/readme.md

 #### Badger Hacks 2021 submission for Jack Wolf

 ## Overview
-Active learning method for learning to recommend
+Active learning method for learning to recommend, applied to a virtual pub where the clients can interact with a smart bartender who learns their beer preferences accurately and efficiently

 ## How it works
 - Buckys Smart Pub has some beers, each of which is defined by a collection of features, e.g.